arpitbbhayani/articles/blogs/isolation-forest.md

 Anomaly detection is the identification of something that could be stated as "normal"; the definition of what "normal" is, depends on the phenomenon that is being observed and the properties it bears.
-In this article, we go in-depth of an unsupervised anomaly detection algorithm called [Isolation Forest](https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf).
+In this article, we go in-depth on an unsupervised anomaly detection algorithm called [Isolation Forest](https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf).
 This algorithm beautifully exploits the characteristics of anomalies, keeping it independent of data distributions.

 ### Characteristics of anomalies
 Since anomalies deviate from normal it implies that they are few in numbers (minority) and have attribute values that are very different from those of normal.
 The paper nicely puts it as: 'anomalies are **few and different**'.
 These characteristics of anomalies make them more susceptible to isolation than normal points and this algorithm puts it to good use.

 # The usual approach for detecting anomalies
 The existing models train to see what constitutes "normal" and then considers everything that does not conform to this definition as anomalies.
 Almost every single algorithm has its own way of defining what is normal and then loops to data points and filters out those who do not satisfy the constraint.
-These methods usually exploit of the following methods to define what's normal,
+These methods usually exploit the following methods to define what's normal,

  - statistical methods
  - classification-based methods